Hideki Matsuyama Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Over his last four trips to The Sentry, Matsuyama has an average score of -15, with an average finish of 19th.
+- In his last four appearances at The Sentry, Matsuyama has an average finish of 19th, and an average score of -15.

-- In 2023, Matsuyama finished 21st (with a score of -16) in his most recent appearance at The Sentry.
+- Matsuyama last played at The Sentry in 2023, finishing 21st with a score of -16.

 Matsuyama's Recent Performances

-- Matsuyama has finished in the top 20 in one of his last five appearances.
+- Over his last five appearances, Matsuyama has finished in the top 20 once.

 - Out of the last five tournaments he's entered, he made the cut three times.

-- Over his last five tournaments, Matsuyama has finished within five shots of the leader once.
-He's carded a score that's better than average twice.
+- Matsuyama has finished with a score lower than the tournament average in two of his last five appearances, including one finish within five strokes of the leader.

-- In his last five events, his average score has been -5.
+- He has finished with an average score of -5 those three times he's made the cut.

-- In terms of driving distance, Hideki Matsuyama has averaged 305.9 yards in his past five starts.
+- Off the tee, Hideki Matsuyama has averaged 305.9 yards in his past five tournaments.

 - Looking at Strokes Gained: Total, Matsuyama has an average of 0.262 in his past five tournaments.